 A Power of Attorney is basically used to legally hand over control of your affairs to another person.
 The ‘principal’ empowers another individual to act on your behalf.
 A Power of Attorney in Thailand can be used for short-term specific transactions which the principal cannot handle themselves.

-All Thai government offices require the use of their own paperwork to appoint someone and only Thai nationals can be appointed Power of Attorney.
+All Thai government offices require the use of their own paperwork to appoint someone.
 That person doesn’t need to be a lawyer or work for a law or notary company; they can be a friend or family member.
 The Power of Attorney can be used to transfer property, vehicles and manage living wills.
 If you have assets in Thailand and only live here on a part time basis then this service might be very useful one day.